Hartwood Fall TUTR 2024

-Join the Shire of Hartwood and the University of Tir Righ for an SCA weekend of intriguing classes….Make ice in the desert, practice your scribal arts, learn new textile techniques and more….
-Includes classes for newcomers and those who'd like a refresher!
+Join the Shire of Hartwood and the University of Tir Righ for an SCA educational weekend of intriguing classes including metalworking, needlework, woodworking, scribal, music, and more.

 Gate will be open Friday from 6-10:00 pm for those staying overnight and will open at 8:00 am Saturday and Sunday morning.